Coreymillia/CYD-BINs-for-Launcher/README.md

 Each project folder contains ready-to-use firmware files for that app.
 If only merged `.bin` files are present for a project, those are intentional and are the primary files to use.

+NOTE: Not all .bins have been tested yet.
+The matrix...
+I think was for an inverted display.
+In case anyone out there tries to use any of these.
+Sorting out.
+Also the official inverted, and what I think is inverted may not be the same.
+But you will know real fast.

 ## How to Install
 * Use the Flasher: [Launcher Flasher](https://bmorcelli.github.io/Launcher/).
 * Use M5Burner, or